The Subtle Art of Giving a Care

 There is a sense today that standards are rigid and outdated.
 To some degree, this is warranted.
 Too many of the people who cling to standards push them in the wrong way (standardization) and do so out of a crotchety unwillingness to adapt.
 These are the teachers who would rather make a kid feel like crap for being born into this generation than help them transcend its traps.
 Still, this does not disqualify the importance of standards.
 Nothing has been worse for our culture than the dissolution of our shared standards.
 Nothing would do more for our kids and our communities than to clarify cultural ideals, set expectations, and enforce standards of excellence.

 Many people, especially within education, believe they are being “nice” by lowering standards and making life easier on kids.
 But all this does is to keep them a more limited and fragile version of themselves.
 Strong expectations promote connection through mutual values and capacities.
 When standards are reduced, we see just the opposite.

-Justin has moved to new cities many times.
+Justin has moved a lot (again this week).
 He’s mentioned to me that the first thing he does anytime he moves somewhere new is to find a Crossfit gym.
-Justin and I have both written critiques of Crossfit, but we recognize how amazing Crossfit gyms are at building culture.
-Their success is built on creating really clear standards and methods to measure development, and adding to that a support system that cares about the integrity of those standards.
+Justin and I have both written critiques of Crossfit, but we recognize how amazing they are at building culture.
+Their success is built on creating really clear standards and methods to measure development.
 The program follows a consistent set of mini-rites of passage that pull people together to celebrate each other and help everyone find new levels within them.
 At the end of the day, this is what life and community is all about.

 Thank you for reading!
-This was a heavily edited and modernized version of an article I wrote over a year.
 Please share with anyone you think would find this interesting.

 Life is too short to be normal,